JayJsan/Candeez/specs.md

 ## CartActivity

 ### User Stories
-- [ ] I want to be able to remove items
+- [X] I want to be able to remove items
-- [ ] I want to be able to change the quantity of items
+- [X] I want to be able to change the quantity of items
-- [ ] I want to see the final price
+- [X] I want to see the final price
-- [ ] ?
-I want to be able to view items
+- [X] I want to be able to view items